RafalBednarz/gprc/grpc_in_java.md

 int i = 0;
 ```

 Proto3 fields are similar to Java primitives, they are never null.
-You cannot
+Looking from this perspective
+they are always "required" they must have some value.

+The bottom line is: you cannot
 tell the difference if a field was explicitly set to its default value or not set at all.

 What are default values for most popular proto3 types?